ShafayethJamil/Battery-Diagnostic-Using-LGN/README.md

 - **Stanford SECL** (Pozzato et al.): https://osf.io/qsabn/?view_only=2a03b6c78ef14922a3e244f3d549de78

 This repository provides the run scripts and the extracted time constants / result files; it does not redistribute the raw datasets.
-Cite the original sources above when using the data.
+Please site the original sources above when using the data.

 ## Citing